Benjamin-Italiaander/grafana_openldap/README.md

 # grafana_openldap
 Using departmentNumber as group in grafana using openldap

-I had serious issues with assigning roles to grafana using openldap.
-After all it seemed really easy. have a look at my ldap.toml example
+I had a hard time with assigning roles to grafana using openldap.
+After all it seemed really easy. have a look at my ldap.toml example.
+In my case i used departmentNumber but you can also use employeeType, roomNumber, telephoneNumber or whatever ldapseach shows.

 the trick is to assing the attribute at the servers.attributes so in my case